besartelezi/js-complete-course/README.md

 I unfortunately found the answer to this code almost immediately.
 I glossed over it, and I started to understand the logic behind it. <BR />
 But I think the name of this assignment should be changed to something else, just so that people won't find the answer immediately on the internet.<br />
 After doing the fizzbuzz assignment, I did learn a lot about loops and how handy the **% sign** is.
+### 04-even-square-Optional
+I started out by creating an array of numbers starting from 1 up to 21, then creating an array consisting of the squared numbers of the previous mentioned array. </br>
+Then I created yet another array, consisting of the array containing all the squared numbers, **BUT** with a filter on it so that it excludes any number above 21.
+This might not be the easiest way to do this assignment but it is *MY WAY*.

 ## Arrays
 ### 01-get-element